Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 For comprehensive information see our New Egypt Mythology Section and Old Egyptian Mythology Section.
 You may also read The Egyptian Book of the Dead

-The Ancient Ankh, Symbol of Life by Taylor Ray Ellison
+The Ancient Ankh, Symbol of Life by Jimmy Dunn writing as Taylor Ray Ellison

 The Ankh was, for the ancient Egyptians, the symbol (the actual Hieroglyphic sign) of life but it is an enduring icon that remains with us even today as a Christian cross.
 It is one of the most potent symbols represented in Egyptian art, often forming a part of decorative motifs.
 The ankh seems at least to be an evolved form of, or associated with the Egyptian glyph for magical protection, sa.